-Many wonder about the reasons behind Matthew 16:20 when Jesus ”commanded His disciples that they should tell no one that He was Jesus the Christ.”
+Many wonder about the reasons behind why Jesus ”commanded His disciples that they should tell no one that He was Jesus the Christ” (Matthew 16:20 also Mark 8:30; Luke 5:14-16; Mark 7:36).
 The Twelve disciples, on their tour through Galilee, were not to discuss the question of whether Jesus was the Messiah or not because of the popular misconceptions that were held by the people concerning Messiah (Luke 4:19).

 In His service,